 We can find some trees and shrubs native to Central Texas that, in the “Benefits” section of our page on each plant in our Native Plant Database, say they attract birds.
 We have no listings on which birds are attracted to which plant.
 We have a list of books (see Bibliography below) that should help you determine which tree or shrub is best for your area and what wildlife benefits they provide.
 We checked some bird books, including our favorite, A Field Guide to The Birds of Texas, which will give a very short account of what kind of food each type of bird requires.
 For instance, raptors, like owls, hawks, and eagles, go after small mammals and birds.
 Granivorous birds are very fond of seeds.
 The waterbirds dine on fish, frogs, and snakes.

 But what all have in common is that they need protein, just like animals that don’t have wings.
 Anyone who is interested in attracting wildlife in their gardens should read Bringing Nature Home-How Native Plants Sustain Wildlife in our Gardens (See Bibliography below).
 One statement in this book will help us understand what birds eat:

 “Nearly all terrestrial birds rear their young on insects, not seeds or berries.
 The bird nourishes its young with herbivorous insects that have captured the energy stored by plants.”

 While we are on the subject of what birds eat, how about hummingbirds?
-Most of their diet is nectar from flowers, but they also eat ants, mosquitoes, aphids, gnats, midges, caterpillars, weevils, small beetles, whiteflies and insect eggs.
-The females feed the baby hummingbirds with a mixture of nectar and tiny insects and spiders, thus providing the protein that baby hummingbirds need to grow.
+Most of their diet is nectar from flowers, but they also eat ants, mosquitoes, aphids, gnats, midges, caterpillars, weevils, small beetles, whiteflies, and insect eggs.
+The females feed the baby hummingbirds with a mixture of nectar, tiny insects, and spiders, thus providing the protein that baby hummingbirds need to grow.

 Trees with Benefits to Wildlife for Central Texas: